 Construction products and materials:

-All timber products supplied for either temporary or permanent inclusion in BDL's works are certified as legally and sustainability sourced through the two schemes PEFC and FSC.
+All timber products supplied for either temporary or permanent inclusion in BDL’s work are certified as legally and sustainably sourced through the Forest Stewardship Council ® (Licence number FSC- C125855) (FSC®).

 For all other construction materials and products, BDL supports the procurement of these components from supply chain partners who can demonstrate a recognised responsible sourcing scheme.